-So you got your wisdom teeth removed.
-You’re probably dealing with a lot of pain and discomfort from the operation.
-But what to eat after wisdom teeth removal?
-You might think you don’t have many options.
+So you got your wisdom teeth removed… You’re probably dealing with a lot of pain and discomfort from the operation.
+But what can you eat after wisdom teeth removal?
+You might think you don’t have many options but thankfully there are all kinds of food out there!

-We’re here with some great options that will keep you interested and still enjoying food while you wait for your mouth to finish healing.
+We’re here with some great options that will keep you healthy and still enjoying food while you wait for your mouth to finish healing.

 While you won’t be able to sink your teeth into a juicy steak or a big red apple for a while, here are some other things that you can enjoy!